-- Fresh chopped parsley
+- Freshly chopped parsley

-- Salted or unsalted butter – melted
+- Salted butter – melted

 Preheat your oven to 400°F and drain your crab meat.
 You can gently pat the crab meat dry with a paper towel, but don’t handle the crab meat too much!
 You don’t want the crab meat breaking apart.

+Place the crab meat in a bowl and inspect it for broken shells.
 In a small separate bowl, whisk the mayonnaise, dijon mustard, worcestershire sauce, lemon juice and dry seasonings together.